Bakers

 Master Court

-Deacon: Lisa Ross
+Late Deacon: Lisa Ross

-Collector: Jason Ross
+Late Collector: Jason Ross

 Deacon’s Master: TBC

-Ex Deacons: Scott Anderson, Silvia Ciferri
+Ex Deacons: Silvia Ciferri, Anne Dobson

 Honorary Members: Ex Deacon Sir Michael Bond, Ex Convener Idris Jones